Treetrain1/Survival-Remastered/README.md

 I am attempting to upload Survival Remastered to CurseForge, so there may be a few patches to follow their guidelines.

+If the modpack has been approved, it will also be available at https://www.curseforge.com/minecraft/modpacks/survival-remastered

 Survival Remastered Features:

 300+ Mods